jessecusack/sharing-code/bad_example/README.md

 # Bad example

-Imagine you have received this code and data from someone and are hoping to replicate their analysis.
+Imagine you have received this code and data via email from someone and are hoping to replicate their analysis.

 ## Instructions